manjeet28/Python-shell-login/README.md

 # Python-shell-login
-simple account creation and lgin in python.
+simple account creation and login in python.